Magical I Am

 • Average time used for a given number of game plays.

-To keep the player engaged in the game:
+To keep the player engaged in the game

 • The more accurate the player is in the Spells Chapters and Reading the Wizard Tales, the more the player is capable of collecting reward points, badges, and exploring additional adventures.